ugoertz/kombilo/doc/manual.rst

 the games *with the same moves* as the games that carried the tags when exporting.

-Use this to transfer your tags when updating your database.
+In version 0.7, you can/should use this to transfer your tags when updating your database by reprocess.
+Since version 0.7.1, reprocess does this for you automatically.

 GoTo field